 We also use our flexible funding to commission research where the best expertise to respond to a particular question exists outside our core membership.
 Commissions are advertised here.

-Our eight strong Directorate has members representing the different interests amongst the member institutions.
+Our nine strong Directorate has members representing the different interests amongst the member institutions.

 Collectively, the Directorate is responsible for: